jehna/thejunkland.com/content/about.md

 # About the author <img src="/images/me.jpg" width="100" height="100" class="round">

-Jesse Luoto is the CTO of CreateTrips.
-During his [10+ years of programming][LinkedIn] he has worked with advertising agencies as with startups.
+Jesse Luoto is a senior developer at Reaktor.
+During his [10+ years of programming][LinkedIn] he has worked with advertising agencies as with startups and consulting.

 You can [follow Jesse on Twitter][Twitter] to discover great links to blog posts about marketing and technology.